 (Also known as ASTM F15, NILO® K, Pernifer® 2918, Rodar®, and Dilver® P1)

-Kovar alloy is not hardenable by heat treatment.
-Invar can be made harder through cold working only.
-The annealed hardness for kovar alloy is generally in the range of RB 70/80, whereas the 1¦4 H to 1¦2 H range for invar, can run between RB 80/96.
-In the annealed condition, kovar will be more difficult to machine because it is soft and gummy.
-The tools tend to plow the alloy instead of cutting into it, and do not easily form chips.
+Kovar Alloy is not hardenable by heat treatment.
+Kovar can be made harder through cold working only.
+The annealed hardness for Kovar Alloy is generally in the range of RB 70/80, whereas the 1¦4 H to 1¦2 H range for Kovar between RB 80/96.
+In the annealed condition, Kovar will be more difficult to machine because it is soft and gummy.
+The tools tend to plow the alloy instead of cutting into it and do not easily form chips.
 Surface scale oxide tightly adheres to and penetrates the surface to a greater extent than stainless steels.
 Machining is considerably improved by descaling the material.
-If there were standard machinability ratings applied for kovar alloy, Alloy AISI-B-1112 being measured as 100%, the percentage suggested for kovar would be kovar FM 60%.
+If there were standard machinability ratings applied for Kovar Alloy, Alloy AISI-B-1112 being measured as 100%, the percentage suggested for Kovar would be (ASTM F15) 40%.

 It is important to control heat buildup which is the major cause of warpage.
 Suggested coolants are Keycool 2000 or Prime Cut.
 Whatever lubricant is used for machining, it should not contain sulfur.
 Sulfur can effect the performance of many sealed electronic parts.